What does ecg mean? Electrocardiogram: interpretation of results and indications for implementation. Normal sinus rhythm

 • negative T wave (-TV5, -TV6)

-It is worth paying attention to the fact that the S wave will be “atrophied”, i.e. he will not be able to reach the isoline.
+It is also worth paying attention to the fact that the S wave will be “atrophied”, i.e. it will not be able to reach the isoline.

 Atrioventricular block